Black Codes (United States): Intermarriage restricted

-Reconstruction and Jim Crow
+Radical Republican Reconstruction and Jim Crow

-The Black Codes outraged public opinion in the North because it seemed the South was creating a form of quasi-slavery to negate the results of the war.
-When the Radical 39th Congress re-convened in December 1865, it was generally furious about the developments that had transpired during Johnson's Presidential Reconstruction.
-The Black Codes, along with the appointment of prominent Confederates to Congress, signified that the South had been emboldened by Johnson and intended to maintain its old political order.
+The Black Codes outraged public opinion in the North because it seemed that the South was creating a form of quasi-slavery to negate the results of the Civil War.
+When the Radical 39th Congress reconvened in December 1865, it was generally furious about the developments that had transpired during Johnson's Presidential Reconstruction.
+The Black Codes, along with the election or appointment of prominent Confederates to Congress, signified that the South had been emboldened by Johnson and intended to maintain its old political order.
 Railing against the Black Codes as returns to slavery in violation of the Thirteenth Amendment, Congress passed the Civil Rights Act of 1866, the Fourteenth Amendment, and the Second Freedmen's Bureau Bill.

 The Memphis Riots in May 1866 and the New Orleans Riot in July brought additional attention and urgency to the racial tension state-sanctioned racism permeating the South.

-After winning large majorities in the 1866 elections, the Republican Congress passed the Reconstruction Acts placing the South under military rule.
+After winning large majorities in the 1866 elections, the Republican Congress passed the Reconstruction Acts, placing the South under military rule.
 This arrangement lasted until the military withdrawal arranged by the Compromise of 1877.
 In some historical periodizations, 1877 marks the beginning of the Jim Crow era.